echeran/smile-of-murugan/webbook/chapter20.md

-1. Historically speaking, the "new poets" have a very definite line of descent which is indicated in the chart appended to this chapter and which includes, in succession, the four great names of
+1. Historically speaking, the "new poets" have a very definite line of descent which is indicated in the chart appended to this chapter (@fig-bharati-inspired) and which includes, in succession, the four great names of
 S. Bharati, Puthumaippitthan, K. P. Rajagopalan and N. Pichamurti.
 The other features of "new poetry" are: